openebs-archive/openebs-docs/docs/uninstall.md

 kubectl delete jobs -l openebs.io/cas-type=jiva -n <openebs_namespace>
 ```

-In addition, the job is set with a TTL to get cleaned up, if the cluster version is greater than 1.12.
-However, for the feature to work, the alpha feature needs to be enabled in the cluster.
+In addition, the job is set with a TTL to get cleaned up, if the Kubernetes version is greater than 1.12.
+However, for the feature to work, the Kubernetes alpha flag needs to be enabled in the cluster.
 More information can be read from [here](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/#clean-up-finished-jobs-automatically).

 <br>